neha-sharma-geoai/nehasharma.github.io/_pages/profiles.md

 layout: profiles
 permalink: /courses/
 title: courses
-description: courses I'm involved in
+description: We conduct these courses in online and offline modes.
+For more information, contact - neha845sharma@yahoo.com
 nav: true
 nav_order: 7